Marcisbee/synks/README.md

 }
 ```

-Ok so when you `yield` a context it automatically spits out corresponding context with it's update function: `[context, next]`.
+Ok so when you `yield` a context it automatically returns corresponding context.

-It works just like `useState` where `next({ count: 10 })` will update context state.
-And trigger update for all components using it.

 _NOTE_: Do not destruct `countContext` as it will be transformed to simple value and not be updatable.